Skip to content

 • Reduces data entry errors

-• Ensures the customer can consent to your Privacy Statement and Terms
+• Ensures the customer can directly consent to your Privacy Statement and Terms

-• Helps capture accurate contact information for future communications
+• Captures accurate contact information for future communication

-This aligns with principles of transparency and consent under many privacy laws.
+This approach also aligns with the principles of transparency and consent under most privacy laws.

-• Ensure your systems and third-party tools do not expose or sell Member information
+• Ensure your systems and any third-party tools do not expose or sell Member information

-• Check that any integrations you use handle data securely and in compliance with privacy standards
+• Check that any integrations you use handle data securely and in line with privacy standards

 • Limit access to Member data to authorised staff only

-Sharing Member data with insecure or unrelated third parties may breach your Terms and compromise customer trust.
+Sharing Member data with insecure or unrelated third parties may breach your Terms and damage customer trust.

 Basic security measures help keep Member data safe:

-• Use complex, unique passwords for systems accessing customer data
+• Use complex, unique passwords for any system that accesses customer data

-• Keep your systems up to date with security patches and monitoring
+• Keep your systems up to date with security patches and active monitoring

-If you have security concerns, report them to Facilipay promptly so we can support and protect your Members.
+If you become aware of a security concern, report it to Facilipay promptly so we can support and protect your Members.

 Handling Member Data Requests

-Members may ask for access to the personal information you hold (e.g., name, email, phone, transaction history).
+Members may ask for access to the personal information you hold about them — for example, name, email, phone, or transaction history.
 Facilipay provides tools in the Business Portal to view and export customer data if needed for lawful requests.

-If a Member requests deletion of their data, you should follow applicable legal requirements — in some regions this may require contacting Facilipay Support so the request can be processed appropriately.
+If a Member requests deletion of their data, follow the legal requirements that apply in your region.
+In some cases this may require contacting Facilipay Support so the request can be processed appropriately.

 Tips & Best Practices

-• Train staff on data protection practices and appropriate access controls
+• Train your staff: Make sure team members understand basic data protection practices and access controls.

-• Use secure third-party integrations, and review their privacy practices regularly
+• Use secure third-party integrations: Only connect tools that handle data securely, and review their privacy practices regularly.